Japan leads the world for low newborn mortality, but babies born in poorest countries still face 'alarming' risks: UNICEF | The Japan Times

 “I felt like my heart was breaking,” James told UNICEF staff.
 “I had a name for the child but he never opened his eyes.”

-Since improvements to health care can be expensive, “it is crucial to invest the money in a smart way,” UNICEF’s global maternity and newborn program chief Willibald Zeck told AFP.
+Since improvements to health care can be expensive, “it is crucial to invest the money in a smart way,” said UNICEF’s global maternity and newborn program chief, Willibald Zeck .

 That can mean something as simple as ensuring that a pregnant woman who has walked three days to a health care facility is received with “dignity,” so she remains long enough to receive proper postnatal care.